Step Five: Develop the Sermon Outline (Part 3: Illustrations)

 There are three places where we should be looking for illustrations.

 3) In our reading.
 Again Paul is our mentor.
 Paul used examples from his secular reading in Acts 17:28 when he quoted Greek poets.
 Preachers should not only study deeply but also read broadly.
-Read Spurgeon's sermons and note the multiple sources of illustrations and examples including mythology.
+Read Spurgeon's sermons and note the multiple sources of illustrations and examples, including mythology.
 John Piper noted that Spurgeon read six substantial books a week.
 See Piper’s Charles H. Spurgeon: Preaching through Adversity (click to open).
-Not only do we lack illustrations because of a lack of imagination but also because of filing good illustrations when we find them.
+Not only do we lack illustrations because of a lack of imagination but also because we fail to file good illustrations when we find them.

 2. Failure to find and file good illustrations

 I had a homiletic teacher who once told our class that he would sell his soul for a good illustration.
 He was exaggerating.
-I once told a preacher that I would pay him $10 for one of his illustrations he just told in a sermon.
+I once told a preacher I would pay him $10 for one of the illustrations he had just told in a sermon.
 He gave it to me for free, but I would have paid him.

 3. Unable to tell a story

-“There is nothing you can do that will help you more to communicate than to collect illustrations.
+“There is nothing you can do that will help you communicate more than collect illustrations.
 Collecting illustrations will help you to think in terms of pictures and to preach in terms of pictures.
 Practice on your family at mealtime” (Haddon Robinson).
 If you have small children, you know how much they love a good story.
-We older kids love them too.
+We older kids love them, too.

-There are two kinds of illustrations according to Haddon Robinson that will help your preaching and communicating God’s Word.
+According to Haddon Robinson, two kinds of illustrations will help you preach and communicate God’s Word.

 1) The specific instance.
 The specific instance is a short one or two-line illustration given to help with your explanation.
 Alexander McClaren (click to open) was a master with the specific instance.